At TechShed we get IT support calls all the time to help home users and businesses with slow or intermittent internet connections.

-No one in your home or business can connect to the internet via the WiFi.
-Check the lights on the router, do you have a red light for your broadband or Internet connection?
-If you do have a red light, speak to your ISP, if they are busy and there’s a long wait then it may be an issue many people are experiencing.
+Check the lights on the router.
+Do you have a red light for your broadband or Internet connection?
+If you do have a red light, speak to your ISP, if they are busy and there's a long wait then it may be an issue many people are experiencing.

 If that’s not the problem, you may need to consider buying a new router.
 Before you do, give us a call we can come out and perform a full check and recommend the best router for your home or business.

 You're using the Internet and suddenly no one can connect then, a few minutes later, hey presto it's back!

 If this is the case try to spot a pattern, does it drop out when a specific piece of equipment is used?
 Does a particular vehicle pass when the WiFi drops out?
 This can be an issue with older microwaves, some routers suffer from this especially if you have an old microwave!

 Or it could be your neighbours?
 Does it drop out at around the time they come home from work?
 It could be their router is interfering with your signal, try changing the channel as previously mentioned.

 If that doesn't clear the problem try a factory reset and upgrade the firmware, this really does help!